trailofbits/test-fuzz/README.md

       --pretty                    Pretty-print debug output when displaying/replaying
       --release                   Build in release mode
       --replay <OBJECT>           Replay corpus, crashes, hangs, or work queue.
 By default, an uninstrumented fuzz target is used.
-To replay with instrumentation append `-instrumented` to <OBJECT>, e.g., --replay
+To replay with instrumentation, append `-instrumented` to <OBJECT>, e.g.,
-                                  corpus-instrumented.
+                                  --replay corpus-instrumented.
       --reset                     Clear fuzzing data for one target, but leave corpus intact; to reset all targets, use --reset-all
       --resume                    Resume target's last fuzzing session